hoangsonww/PetSwipe-Match-App/README.md

 |             | `createdAt`      | `timestamp`           | No       | When user was created           | `@CreateDateColumn()`                          |
 |             | `updatedAt`      | `timestamp`           | No       | When user was last updated      | `@UpdateDateColumn()`                          |

+> [!NOTE]
+> This table may not be up-to-date, as more entities and relationships could be introduced in the near future to support additional features and enhancements.

 ---

 ## 🏁 Getting Started